 Commonwealth Bank Australia

-We’ve partnered with Commonwealth Bank for 6 years and counting, with 60+ executives from their Corporate Financial Services division having gone through our immersion Programme in India to date and have become ‘Change Leaders’.View website >
+We partnered with Commonwealth Bank for 6 years, with 140+ executives from their Corporate Financial Services division having gone through our corporate leadership immersion program in India to date and becoming ‘Change Leaders’ back in the business.View website >

 Macquarie Group Foundation

 The Macquarie Group Foundation is a generous investor in The Hunger Project’s work through their employee matching scheme.View website >

 Nova Entertainment enables THP to amplify our message to their audience via pro bono digital and radio ads, and engages their staff through our annual Unleashed campaign.View website >

 Peeplcoach is an interactive and self-paced career coaching platform that helps professionals find satisfaction in their work and boost their health & wellbeing.
 The business invests $1 per participant every month into THP’s work.View website >